Thesis project guidelines: Bachelor of Fine Arts

 The first pages of the written component must clearly indicate:

-Under special circumstances, you can produce your written component in the form of another verbal, recorded presentation than that of a written text.
-You must provide the reasons for choosing an alternative method in your thesis project plan.
-If you suffer from dyslexia or have other special needs that affect learning or self-expression, you can request a medical certificate about this or discuss the circumstances with your teacher.
-This way, the condition can be taken into account when your thesis project plan is approved and when your thesis project is assessed, and you can also be offered further assistance according to your needs.
+Exceptions can be made to have the written component submitted in the form of verbal, recorded presentation rather than that of a written text.
+Reasons for this solution must be indicated in the Thesis Project Plan.
+If the student suffers from dyslexia, or has other special needs affecting their learning and self-expression, they can acquire a certificate of their condition from an expert and discuss the situation with their teacher.
+This way, the condition can be taken into account when the Thesis Project Plan is accepted and the thesis project is evaluated, and the student can be offered further assistance according to their needs.

 Schedule for the thesis project

-It is recommended that you participate in the BFA thesis project seminar starting from the spring term of your third year of studies.
-An earlier start date is also possible if you agree on it with your supervising teacher.
-The seminar starts in the spring term and ends in October after the BFA Exhibition.
-The bachelor’s thesis project seminar helps you to prepare for the thesis project and organising of the BFA Exhibition.
+Students take the Bachelor’s thesis project from the spring term of the third year of study.
+An earlier start date is possible, if the student agrees this with their own supervising teacher.
+The seminar starts in the spring term and continues until October, until the Bachelor’s degree show has been held.
+The Bachelor’s thesis project seminar helps to prepare for the thesis project and organisation of the Bachelor’s degree show.
 The seminar and the examination event organised in conjunction with it require active participation.

-The bachelor’s degree exhibition takes place in late September and/or early October and an examination event for all bachelor’s candidates will be organised in conjunction with the exhibition.
-You must complete the written component and submit it for examination within three weeks of the examination event.
+The Bachelor’s degree exhibition takes place in late September and/or early October and an examination event for all Bachelor’s candidates will be organised in conjunction to the exhibition.
+The written component must be processed and submitted for examination within three weeks of the examination event.

-Return your thesis project both as a paper copy/printout and by e-mail as a single PDF/A file to kuva.opinnaytteet@uniarts.fi (max. file size: 10Mb).
-The file should include the written component in its entirety, i.e., the title page, text, images, and a list of references and works cited.
+The written component is submitted to the Study Services as a single PDF/A file (max. file size 10Mb).
+A more detailed method of submission is provided in the Bachelor’s thesis seminar.
+The file should include the written component in its entirety, i.e., the title page, abstract, text, images, and a list of references and works cited.
+If the written component is not a verbal description of the thesis project, it will be submitted in three copies.

 Thesis project plan

-In the beginning of the bachelor’s thesis project seminar, you will complete a thesis project plan, a freely structured text of 1–3 pages.
-In the thesis project plan, you outline the artistic component of the thesis project and its method of exhibition.
-Your supervising teacher can help in the preparation of the thesis project plan when on a studio visit or a similar occasion.
-After your supervising teacher has approved your thesis project plan, you must submit it to the teacher of the bachelor’s thesis project seminar.
-You will get more detailed information about the schedule of the thesis project plan in the beginning of the bachelor’s thesis project seminar.
+In the beginning of the Bachelor’s thesis project seminar, the student will complete a Thesis Project Plan, a freely structured text of 1–3 pages.
+In the Thesis Project Plan, the student outlines the artistic component of the thesis project and its method of exhibition.
+The student’s supervising teacher can help in the preparation of the Thesis Project Plan when on a studio visit or similar occasion.
+The Thesis Project Plan is accepted by the student’s supervising teacher, and it has to be submitted also to the responsible teacher of the Bachelor’s degree seminar.
+More detailed information about the schedule of the Thesis Project Plan will be given in the beginning of the Bachelor of Fine Arts thesis project seminar.

 Supervision and examination of the thesis project

-You will receive supervision for your thesis project in various contexts, including at the artistic work seminar of your subject area, at the Bachelor of Fine Arts thesis project seminar, in connection with other teaching related to the BFA Exhibition, as well as in personal meetings.
-Usually, the supervisor is a teacher from the student’s subject area.
-For the exhibition of your artistic component, you will gain support from the exhibition studies included in the bachelor’s degree studies.
-A teacher from your subject area makes arrangements for the examiners with the teacher of the thesis project seminar.
+Supervision for the thesis project is provided in a number of ways, including the artistic work seminar of the subject area, the Bachelor of Fine Arts thesis project seminar, and other teaching related to Bachelor’s degree show as well as personal meetings.
+A teacher from the student’s subject area is usually the supervisor of the thesis project.
+A teacher from the subject area makes arrangements for the examiners with the responsible teacher of the thesis project seminar.
+For the exhibition of the artistic component, the student will gain support from the Exhibition studies included in the Bachelor’s degree studies.

-In the examination event that constitutes a part of the thesis project seminar, you will present the artistic component of your thesis project and the examiners will give their comments, after which some time is allotted for the discussion of the works.
-If you do not take part in the BFA Exhibition of the Academy of Fine Arts and your work is exhibited somewhere else, instead, you must ensure that the examiners still have the opportunity to view the work.
-In this case, you will present visual documentation of the artistic component of your thesis project in the examination event.
+In the examination event that constitutes a part of the thesis project seminar, the student will introduce the artistic component and the examiners will give their comments after which some time is allotted for the discussion of the works.
+If the student does not take part in the Bachelor’s degree show of the Academy of Fine Arts, but the works are exhibited somewhere else instead, the student must ensure that the examiners have the opportunity to view the work as it is exhibited.
+In this case, visual documentation of the artistic component must be showcased in the examination event.

-The examiners will write a short free-form evaluation of your thesis project (desired length from a few phrases to half a page) and propose a grade for it (Pass or Fail).
-If the examiner proposes the grade Fail for the project or thinks that the documentation and written component need to be supplemented, the examiner must provide reasons for this in a written statement addressed to the Academic Council.
+The examiners will write a short free-form evaluation of the thesis project (desired length from a few phrases to half a page) and propose the grade (Pass or Fail).
+If the examiner proposes the grade Fail for the project, or thinks that the documentation and written component need to be supplemented, the examiner must provide reasons for this in writing.

-The examiner will submit their assessment in writing, for example in an email, to the Academic Affairs.
-The assessment must be submitted within two weeks of the date that the examiner received the written component of the thesis project.
+The examiner will submit the evaluation in writing to the Study Services.
+The grading must be submitted within two weeks of the date that the examiner received the written component of the thesis project.
+The examiner’s fee is a part of the examiner’s adjunct teacher’s fee.

-If you are dissatisfied with the grading of your thesis, you may apply for a rectification of the grading from the Academic Council within 14 days of receiving notification of the decision.
-If you are dissatisfied with the decision regarding the appeal, you may appeal the matter to Uniarts Helsinki’s Academic Appeals Board within 14 days of receiving notification of the decision.
+A student dissatisfied with the grading of their thesis project may apply for a rectification of the grading in writing from the decision-maker within 14 days of receiving notification of the decision.
+A student dissatisfied with the decision regarding the request for rectification may appeal the matter to the Academic Appeals Board of Uniarts Helsinki within 14 days of receiving notification of the decision.